reimerb13/Education-Project-Practicum/README.md

 All Students Graduation Rate: Graduation rate of students (in percentage) in 4, 5, 6, or 7 years from high school

 All Students Completion Rate: Completion rate of students (in percentage) in 4, 5, 6, or 7 years from high school

+# Libraries Used in Python

+Here is the list of libraries used to complete the education project in Python:

+* numpy
+* pandas

+# Data Preparation